Your Cart

 glendarragh lavender farm in maine

 During my visit, I walked the fields inhaling the lovely scent of all the different lavenders.
 I watched lavender being harvested, which was then hung in the barn to dry.
-It’s labor intensive, but well worth it for the quality of lavender they provide.
+It’s labor intensive but well worth it for the quality of lavender they provide.

 lavender plant in bloom